-Southwest tightens face-mask rule, Delta steps up testing
+Southwest, American tighten mask rules; Delta widens testing

 This week, Delta began requiring passengers who claimed a medical exception to the face-mask rule to go through new screening — a phone call with a staffer at the University of Pittsburgh Medical Center.

-Southwest will go further on Monday by banning passengers who claim that a medical condition prevents them from wearing a mask.
+Southwest and American Airlines will go further next week by banning passengers who claim that a medical condition prevents them from wearing a mask.
 The airlines said only children under 2 will be exempt from the requirement.

+“Customers and team members have been clear that they feel more safe when everyone is wearing a face covering,” said Alison Taylor, American’s chief customer officer.

-Southwest said passengers will still be allowed to remove the mask to eat, drink or take medicine, but it expects those actions to be “very brief” and customers “should put their face covering back on as soon as possible.”
+Both airlines said passengers will still be allowed to remove the mask to eat or drink.
+Southwest said it expects passengers to put their face covering back on as soon as possible.

 Some people have complained that fellow passengers flout the rules and airlines don’t enforce them.